marcossantiago/kubernetes-workshop/06_resources.md

 ### Example

-Don't run this.
+Don't run.
 Try this one at home :)

 ```
 $ kubectl run mem-guaranteed --image=derekwaynecarr/memhog --replicas=2 \